cucapra/opal/docs/report.md

 We are just beginning to see the initial ripples of the next major wave of computing.
 In the beginning, computers were primarily used for computation, and later, they also became powerful communication tools.
 The emerging 3rd wave of applications seeks to help us better engage with the world around us.
 We can see many early examples: augmented reality applications overlay the real world with anything from translations of signs (e.g., WordLens) to virtual modifications of real objects (e.g., HoloLens); digital assistants (e.g.., Siri, Cortana, Google Now) understand physical concepts like locations and traffic and advise users on travel times and directions; and smart devices monitor and automate anything from room temperature (e.g., Nest thermostats) to watering plants (e.g., Parrot Flower Power H2O).

 This new wave of applications will be more demanding on our computing systems in nearly every way.
 Monitoring the current state of the world will necessitate increased bandwidth to collect the sundry set of data streams, and crossing the boundary between physical and digital worlds requires significant computation to do the data processing and inference required to turn analog signals into meaningful digital information.
 Understanding the world will likely require joining large amounts of data from diverse sources, rich models and simulations, and complex inferences.
 Finally, reacting to and controlling the world will demand rapid response times.
-Building systems for this class of applications will require both new abstractions and architectures to enable new programing models and provide scalability as well as new control algorithms to operate effectively.
+Building systems for this class of applications will require both new abstractions and architectures to enable new programming models and provide scalability as well as new control algorithms to operate effectively.

 * The Rise of Intelligent Systems